blackboxnlp/2020/index.md

 ### Yuval Pinter
 Yuval Pinter (uvp@gatech.edu) is a PhD student at Georgia Institute of Technology.
 His main focus is on word-level representations in deep learning systems.
-He authored two papers on the topic of NLP neural model interpretation in the last year, one of them presented at BlackboxNLP.
+He authored two papers on the topic of NLP neural model interpretation in 2019, including one at BlackboxNLP.
-In addition to regularly serving on program committees for NLP and AI venues, he co-organized the TREC LiveQA competition for its three years of existence (2015--2017) including administering the real-time challenge, and served as publicity and social media co-chair at NAACL 2019.
+In addition to regularly serving on program committees for NLP and AI venues, he co-organized the TREC LiveQA competition for its three years of existence (2015--2017), and served as publicity and social media co-chair at NAACL 2019.

 ### Hassan Sajjad
 Hassan Sajjadd (hsajjad@@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.